wangxiaoyunanne/docs/source/hive_geolocation.html.md

 ### Notes on larger datasets

-What if the dataset was larger than can fit into GPU memory or the aggregate GPU memory of multiple GPUs on a node?
-What implications would that have on performance?
-What support would Gunrock need to add?
+If the datasets are larger than a single or multi-GPU's aggregate memory, an easier solution to this would be to let Unified Virtual Memory (UVM) in CUDA handle the memory movement for us.

 ### Notes on other pieces of this workload

-Geolocation application leveraged a lot of math functions (sin, cos, atan, atan2, median, mean, etc.), and I believe some of these micro workloads can also leverage GPU's parallelism; for example, a mean could be implemented using `reduce-mean/sum`.
+Geolocation application calls a lot of  CUDA math functions (`sin`, `cos`, `atan`, `atan2`, `median`, `mean`, `fminf`, `fmaxf`, etc.), and I believe some of these micro workloads can also leverage GPU's parallelism; for example, a mean could be implemented using `reduce-mean/sum`.
 We currently don't have these math operators within gunrock that can be used in graph applications.